In Him Ministries:

 When someone is trapped in a false gospel we have an obligation to warn them about the danger they are in.

-We need to understand the real gospel before we can recognize a false gospel.
+We need to understand the true gospel before we can recognize a false gospel.

 We need to believe in Jesus Christ for our salvation.
 To accept Jesus as your Lord and Savior is to acknowledge Him as the leader of your life, and trust in Him completely for the forgiveness of your sins.